AstarNetwork/astar-docs/docs/integrations/wallets/astar-safe.md

 ![6](img/6.png)

-Finally, you can review all of the build Safe and owner details and if everything looks ok:
+Finally, review and confirm the Safe and owner details before clicking **Continue** then:

 1. Click **Create** to create your new Safe.
 The creation of the Safe will cost approximately less than .001 ASTR tokens on Astar Network.
 MetaMask will pop up and prompt you to confirm the transaction.
 2. Click **Confirm** to send the transaction and create the Safe
 ![7](img/7.png)

-It will take a moment to process the transaction and create the Safe, but once it has been created you should see a message saying "**Your Safe was created successfully**".
-From there, you can click **Get Started** to load your Safe and start interacting with it.
+It will take a moment to process the transaction and create the Safe, and once it done you should see a message saying "**Your Safe was created successfully**".
+From there, click **Get Started** to load your Safe and start interacting with it.

 ![8](img/8.png)
 ![9](img/9.png)

 ## Configure Safe

-You can always manage your Safe and change some of the parameters set.
-To do you can click on the **Settings** option on the left-hand side menu.
+You can manage your Safe at any time, and change the parameters.
+To do so, click on the **Settings** option on the left-hand side menu.

 ![10](img/10.png)

-In there you have the following options:
+In there you should see the following options:

 - **Safe Details** — allows you to change the Safe name.
 This is a local action that requires no on-chain interaction.
 - **Owners** — allows you to initiate an on-chain proposal to add/remove owners to the Safe.
 - **Policies** — allows you to initiate an on-chain proposal to change the MultiSig threshold to execute the proposal as a transaction
 - **Advanced** — allows you to check other parameters from the Safe, such as the nonce, modules, and transaction guard.

-## Receive and Send Native Assets
+## Send and Receive Native Assets

-### Receive native Asset
+### Receive native Assets

-You can now start interacting with your Safe.
-You can send funds to the Safe from any account with **ASTR** tokens.
-For this example, we use Owner 1 account.
+You can now start interacting with your Safe, and can send funds to it from any account with **ASTR** tokens.
+In this example, we will use the Owner 1 account.
 Hover over ASTR in the list of assets to reveal the **Send** and **Receive** buttons.
 Then click **Receive**.

 ![11](img/11.png)
 ![12](img/12.png)

-Next, open up your MetaMask to initiate a transaction.
-Send your ASTR tokens to the MultiSig wallet.
-After the transaction is sent your balance for ASTR tokens will be updated on the Safe.
+Next, open up MetaMask, and send some ASTR tokens to the MultiSig wallet.
+Once the transaction is complete, the balance of ASTR tokens will be updated within the Safe.

-### Sent Native Assets
+### Send Native Assets

-Now that you have funds in the Safe, you can send funds from the Safe to another account.
-For this example, you can send **1 ASTR** token to the `Owner 2` address.
+Now that there are some funds in the Safe, they can sent to another account.
+In this example, we will send **1 ASTR** token to the `Owner 2` address.
 Hover over **ASTR** in the list of assets, and this time click on **Send**.
 Fill in all the information and click **Review**.
 Double check all the information and click on **Submit**.

 :::caution
-MetaMask will pop-up and you'll notice that instead of sending a transaction, you're sending a message.
+MetaMask will pop-up where you may notice that instead of signing a transaction, it's requesting that you sign a message.
 Click **Sign** to sign the message.
 :::

-If you go back to the Safe, under the **Transactions** tab, you should be able to see that there has been a transaction proposal initiated to send 1 ASTR token to Ower 2 address.
-However, you should also see that only 1 out of 2 confirmations have been received and that 1 more owner is required to confirm the transaction before it gets executed.
+Now, return to the Safe, where under the **Transactions** tab, you should see that there has been a transaction proposal initiated to send 1 ASTR token to the Owner 2 address.
+However, you should also see that only 1 out of 2 confirmations have been received, and that one more owner is required to confirm the transaction, before it gets executed.

-### Transaction Confirmation
+### Confirm MultiSig Safe Transaction

 The process of confirming (or rejecting) a transaction proposal is similar for all the use cases of a MultiSig Safe.
 One of the owners initiates the proposal to execute an action.
 The other owners can approve or reject the proposal.
 Once the signature threshold is reached, any owner can execute the transaction proposal if approved, or discard the transaction proposal if rejected.

-In this example, if 2 of the 3 owners decided to reject the proposal, then the assets would remain in the Safe.
+In this example, if two of the three owners decide to reject the proposal, then the assets would remain in the Safe.
 However, in this case, you can confirm the transaction from either `Owner 2` or `Owner 3` account.

 Switch accounts in MetaMask to `Owner 2` account (or Owner 3).
 Then go back to the Safe connected as Owner 2.
 The **Confirm** button should now be enabled.
 As Owner 2, click **Confirm** to meet the threshold and send the transaction.